bsibanda3/mywebclass-simulation/tests/Team_Responsibility_Outline.md

 Brandon's Role in Web Optimization: Brandon is responsible for ensuring the website can be adapted to different languages, cultures, and countries and ensuring optimization of SEO strategies to get the highest ranking for the website by search engines.

+# Processed Skill Sets

+Brandon and Chun each bring unique skills to the team that are essential to the success of the project.

+Brandon's Expertises

+    • HTML

+    • CSS

+    • Moderate JavaScript

+    • Website testing

+    • Google Analytics & SEO implementation

+    • Internationalization

+Chun's Expertises

+    • Writing IT documentation

+    • Quality review

+    • Website administration

+    • Editing WordPress and SharePoint web

+    • Using MS Flow to automate tasks

+    • Skills Need to be Developed

+While each team member has established skills, there are also areas that they can continue to develop to further enhance their abilities.

+Brandon's Skills to be Developed

+    • Team improvement

+    • Project management

+    • Responsive content development

+Chun's Skills to be Developed

+    • Coding

+    • Google Analytics & SEO

+    • Internationalization

+    • Project management

 # Challenges and Solutions
 Despite the benefits of repository collaboration, teams may face challenges during the formation or early stages of working together.
 Some common challenges include: